stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 I am assuming that games are a series of causes and effects.

----
-The player presses a button on the keyboard and the character moves.<br>
+> The player presses a button on the keyboard and the character moves.<br>
-The character touches a button inside the game and a door opens.
+> The character touches a button inside the game and a door opens.
----

 Certain conventions have arisen in game developement.
 We have internalised them without realising it.

-*Arrow keys to move.
+> Arrow keys to move.
 Tap to jump.
 Click to shoot.
 E to interact.
 Spikes kill you. <br>
-Death makes you respawn in the same level, etc etc*
+> Death makes you respawn in the same level, etc etc

 Conventions are not necessarily bad, but they are conventions.
 Interesting stuff lies behind them.